LapTQ/IT4343E_OCR/README.md

 ## Usage

-**Note**: This repository should be run on local machine only because during execution we prompt some interactive windows, which might not be supported by web-browser environments like Colab.
+**Note**: This repository should be run on local machine only because during execution we prompt some Tkinter windows, which might not be supported by web-browser environments like Colab.

 The script accepts single image as input.